Learning of Long-Horizon Sparse-Reward Robotic Manipulator Tasks with Base Controllers: EXPERIMENTS

-\paragraph{Learning efficiency and cost}In all tasks, our method requires only about 0.1 million environment steps or less to converge, while learning from demonstrations struggles to converge in limited environment steps.
-In previous works of learning sparse-reward tasks from demonstrations, \cite{DDPGfD} and \cite{goalconditioned} both learned a much easier pick-and-place task: the robot arm had to pick up a block on the table and move it to a position in space, where neither orientation nor object-interaction is considered.
-According to the results, \cite{DDPGfD} used about 1 million environment steps to converge, while \cite{goalconditioned} used about 0.5 million environment steps to converge. \cite{goalconditioned} also learned a slightly easier version of the stacking task where orientation is not considered, and it took 14 million environment steps to learn a policy with a success rate around 80\%.
+For the method of learning from demonstrations\cite{ DDPGfD}, a total of 500 successful demonstrations are collected via the base controller to compose a demonstration buffer (5 times larger than the buffers in \cite{ DDPGfD}).
+The demonstration buffer is then sampled during every gradient update, with a Q-filtered BC loss imposed on the policy, as per \cite{DDPGfD}.
+In all tasks, our method requires only about 0.2 million environment steps or less to converge, while learning from demonstrations struggles to converge in limited environment steps.
+In previous works of learning sparse-reward tasks from demonstrations, \cite{DDPGfD} learn a much easier pick-and-place task: the robotic manipulator has to pick up a block on the table and move it to a position in space, where neither orientation nor object-interaction is considered.
+In their paper, \cite{DDPGfD} uses about 1 million environment steps to converge.
 According to our results, as the difficulty level of the task increases (more bottlenecks), it becomes harder for demonstration learners to find a sensible policy, and performances even start to degrade as the training progresses.
-For the cup-cup task, the final performance is almost down to zero.
+For the cup-cup task, the final performance of learning from demonstrations is almost down to zero.

+Residual reinforcement learning\cite{2019residual} also uses base controller.
+They learn the compensation amount of a base controller and superimpose the compensation amount on the base control action as the actual control action.
+Although this method can improve the performance of the base controller, the policy is strongly dependent on the base controller.
+Therefore, other more effective policies cannot be explored, which limits the performance improvement.
+In addition, for the long-distance sparse reward problem, it is difficult to explore effective compensation for random exploration, so the strategy convergence is slow.
+In our approach, thanks to Mixed Q-Control and Base Controller Bootstrap, poor base controller performance is slowly discarded as network performance is progressively improved under guidance.
+Our method will learn the advantages of the base controller and explore a better strategy to replace the poor part of the base controller.
+This is more flexible and effective than Residual RL.